smucclaw/l4meta/README.md

 # L4 Metadata Tool

-The `l4meta` tool is a command line tool to read/write metadata to/from a document.
+The `l4meta` tool is a command line tool to read/write metadata to/from a PDF document.

+What document?
+Perhaps a commercial contract, like a lease or sales agreement.

+What metadata?
+Perhaps an encoding of that contract in a DSL like L4.

+This allows "dumb PDFs" to become "smart", by embedding the semantics of the contract in the contract itself, in a machine-readable way.

+## Inspiration

+Photographs are JPEGs containing EXIF metadata.

+Why aren't contracts PDFs containing L4 metadata?

 ## Features